Organizing Challenge: Managing Larger Projects

 23 Oct 2013

-This fall, we’ve been helping clients with several large organizing projects, ranging from moves to renovations to whole house clean ups and more, which we love to do.
+This fall, we’ve been helping clients with managing larger projects, ranging from moves to renovations to whole house clean ups and more, which we love to do.
 But we realize just how daunting large organizing projects can be and we’ve got some tips if you’re faced with your own organizing mountain to climb.

 It’s completely normal to feel overwhelmed when facing a large organizing project, but don’t let that keep you from getting started.
 Just start taking little steps using the tips above and before you know, you’ll be on your way.